Piggybacking (Internet access): Background

 Piggybacking has become a widespread practice in the 21st century due to the advent of wireless Internet connections and wireless access points.
 Computer users who either do not have their own connections or who are outside the range of their own might find someone else's by wardriving or luck and use that one.

 However, those residing near a hotspot or another residence with the service have been found to have the ability to piggyback off such connections without patronizing these businesses, which has led to more controversy.
 While some may be in reach from their own home or nearby, others may be able to do so from the parking lot of such an establishment, from another business that generally tolerates the user's presence, or from the public domain.
 Others, especially those living in apartments or town houses, may find themselves able to use a neighbour's connection.

 Wi-Fi hotspots, unsecured and secured, have been recorded to some degree with GPS-coordinates.
 Some sites host searchable databases or maps of the locations of user-submitted access points.
 The activity of finding and mapping locations has also been crowdsourced by many smartphone apps.

 Long range antennas can be hooked up to laptop computers with an external antenna jack, which allows a user to pick up a signal from as far as several kilometers away.
 Since unsecured wireless signals can be found readily in most urban areas, laptop owners may find free or open connections almost anywhere.
-While 2.4 and 5 GHz antennas are commercially available and easily purchased from many online vendors, they are also relatively easy to make.
+While 2.4 and 5 GHz antennas are commercially available and easily purchased from many online vendors, they are also relatively easy to make, even out of common waste such as a Cantenna.
 Laptops and tablets that lack external antenna jacks can rely on external Wi-Fi network cards, many requiring only USB, which the laptop can itself easily provide from its own battery.